-Policy 57 - Hadrian's Wall World Heritage Site
+Policy 53 - Hadrian's Wall World Heritage Site

-There is a presumption in favour of preserving the fabric, integrity and authenticity of archaeological sites that form part of the World Heritage Site.
-Development will not be permitted where there is an unacceptable impact on the Hadrian's Wall Military Zone World Heritage Site.
+There is a presumption in favour of preserving the fabric, integrity and authenticity of archaeological sites that form part of the outstanding universal value of the World Heritage Site.
+Development will not be permitted where there is an unacceptable impact on Hadrian's Wall World Heritage Site.